Omar-p/learning-notes/aws/aws.md

   	  - jam signal is sent by all of the devices, and random backoff occurs(a period of time during which no device will attempt a transmission.) after that period which picked randomly a transimission is retried.

     - L1 & L2
-  	   - to connect more than 2 devices and use benefit of L2. a hub won't work because it doesn't understand L2.
+  	   - to connect more than two devices and use benefit of L2. a hub won't work because it doesn't understand L2.
 So we use a SWITCH.

     - SWITCH:
       - understand frames and MAC. they maintain a MAC ADDRESS TABLE which starts off EMPTY.